Gpeffer/Task-Tracking-Application/implementation-plan/implementation-plan.md

 Who will own the team's code: Me

-How changes will be applied to it:
+How changes will be applied to it: Applied through text editor on Command Line and pushed to Git repository.